-To this end, there may be an influx of new “virtual care” roles, and an increase in virtual care adoption across the health sector.
+With the adoption of new virtual care services has come new roles for nurses in virtual care settings.
 For example, community health clinics or private primary care clinics, upon the advice of government and public health officials, may have transferred to a virtual care model to address non-urgent medical needs.
-Other commercial organizations may also invite primary care providers such as nurse practitioners to enter into arrangements to provide virtual care using the organization’s proprietary software.
+Other commercial organizations may also invite primary care providers such as nurse practitioners to enter arrangements to provide virtual care using the organization’s proprietary software.
 There are, however, important legal considerations to take into account before entering into practice in a virtual care setting.

 1. Will you be providing virtual care on behalf of an organization or individual that normally provides health care services (hospital, clinic, other health care provider) or with a commercial entity or individual that is not otherwise a licensed or regulated health care provider?